homeomorfismo/teaching-notes/DifferentialCalculus/01Syllabus.typ

 == How to set up Edfinity

-+ If you already have an Edfinity account from a previous course, please sign into it.
++ If you already have an Edfinity account from a previous course, please sign in to it.
 Otherwise, go to step 2.
 + Go to the #link("https://edfinity.com/users/sign_in")[Edfinity registration page].
 + You will be prompted to pay \$30 (or enter an access code _if_ you purchased one from the PSU bookstore) and enroll in our section.